 I created this service as a way to help others celebrate the memories of their lost loved ones.
 After losing my own dog, I found comfort in having one of my favourite photographs of her up on the wall, and was compelled to share this with others going through the same thing I am.
 I knew it had to be special.
 I took the idea from my fine art photography approach of mounting and sealing the photograph with bees wax and damar resin for longevity, with the added benefit of the unique, one of a kind beauty of the encaustic finish, and arrived at the final idea for Memory Encaustic.
-I have recently created a more convenient way of placing your order through my Etsy Shop.

 What is encaustic?